syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 Now, SkiaSharp.Linux NuGet will be generated in the mentioned output directory and add the generated NuGet as additional reference.
 You can also find the SkiaSharp.Linux NuGet package created by us from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SkiaSharp.Linux.1.59.3-2103435070#).

+N> If you are performing Word to PDF conversion in Linux Docker, then it is necessary to add the **RUN apt-get update && apt-get install -y libfontconfig1** command into docker file of project.

 Frequently Asked Questions
 * [How to copy necessary fonts to Linux containers?](https://help.syncfusion.com/file-formats/docio/faq#how-to-copy-necessary-fonts-to-linux-containers)
 * [How to set culture / locale in Docker containers (Windows & Linux containers)?](https://help.syncfusion.com/file-formats/docio/faq#how-to-set-culturelocale-in-docker-containers-windows-and-linux-containers)